MyPureCloud/developer-center-blog/source/2021-08-17-new-account-switcher-in-devtools/index.md

 ![New Account Switcher](new_account_switcher.png)

 As shown above, there are 2 accounts currently signed in; the green one being the active account.
 You can easily switch to a different account by clicking on the account card.
-Once an account is selected, all operations will performed using the account's information.
+Once an account is selected, all operations will performed using the account's details.

 ## Confirm Changes